 - Giant ramshorn snail (Marisa cornuarietis Linnaeus, 1758)- Southern Florida

 - Red-rim melania (Melanoides tuberculatus Muller, 1774)- Present in AZ, CA, FL, HI, ID, LA, MN, NC, NV, OR, SD, TX, UT, and WY.
 Competes with native snails.
 Introduced accidentally from the aquarium trade in the 1930s.

-- Spiketop applesnail (Pomacea bridgesi Reeve, 1856)- Probably introduced in the 1950s, present central north Florida.
+- Spiketop applesnail (Pomacea bridgesi Reeve, 1856)- Probably introduced in the 1950s, present in central North Florida.
 Called the golden apple snail in the aquarium trade.

 - Channeled apple snail (Pomacea canaliculata Lamarck)- California and Hawaii.

 - Island applesnail Pomacea insularum (d'Orbigny, 1839)- Potential threat to Florida ecosystem.

 - Boring clam (Tridacna crocea Lamarck)- Florida Everglades

 - Small giant clam (Tridacna maxima Roding)- Florida

 **Argentine Black and White Tegu** (Tupinambis merianae)- Tegus are large, carniverous lizards that are believed to have been escaped or released from the pet trade.
 There are established breeding populations in Hillsborough County and Miami-Dade County.
 They could impact native wildlife by preying on native species.

 Jamaica giant anole (Anolis garmani)- Release from the exotic pet trade.